ZoinerTejada/azure-data-guide/data-guide/common-architectures/advanced-analytics.md

 * Machine Learning model training
 * Real-time or batch predictive processing

-Consider an advanced analytics architectures when you need to:
+Consider an advanced analytics architecture when you need to:

 * Empower data scientists to experiment with large volumes of data
 * Train (or retrain) machine learning models